ranellegomez/PySee/README.md

  During unit testing I had issues comparing string return values of the methods with with the actual expected results.
 I then found that I did not have return statements; only print statements.
 I added return statements for the converted texts for unit testing and the possibility of these functions being used in abstraction as higher-order functions.

-To add utility to the program, I added a .docx writer which takes the resultant array of strings from the OCR scanners and outputs them along their respective images a Micrsoft Word document.
+To add utility to the program, I added a .docx writer which takes the resultant array of strings from the OCR scanners and outputs them along their respective images a Microsoft Word document.
 I chose .docx format, because of its universal usage along with the flexibility it offers for editing the appearance of the document according to one's needs.

 In the future, I plan on implementing a GUI for usability.